How to Record Your Songs in a Professional Recording Studio

 Pre-Production Demo – Guide Tracks

 I recorded a rough demo for each song on my phone.
 I played guitar and sang through the entire song, with a click track in my headphones.
 This demo became the guide track in the studio during the recording phase.
 It doesn’t need perfect sound quality because it guides your musicians through the song but won’t be used in the final recording.
-If the arrangement has an important horn section, I added the lead horn.
+If the arrangement has an important horn section, I played the lead horn in the scratch recording.

 My Take: Using reference tracks are an old mixing hack to compare sound levels and instrument sounds in a mix with a polished song.
 With a sonic goal to aim for you can get a great mix faster and with less frustration.